The Real Housewives of Auckland: Overview and casting

-Executive producer of the series, Kylie Washington, has described the cast of the first season as "people who are the life of the party – the party is them – it's around them, so it doesn't matter where they are, something's always happening."
-Also reported on the series, "there has been more 'explosive' drama than even Washington anticipated. ...
-'We're pretty tongue in cheek with it as well.
+Executive producer Kylie Washington described the cast of the first season as "people who are the life of the party – the party is them – it's around them, so it doesn't matter where they are, something's always happening."
+Washington also revealing, "'We're pretty tongue in cheek with it as well.
 We know what we are, we're not pretending to be anything else.
-Already [the Auckland Housewives] are showing that they have the right spirit,'" said Washington.
-It is also reported that a season 2 looks likely.
+Already [the Auckland Housewives] are showing that they have the right spirit.'"
+A second season was reported as likely.
 The first season concluded on 18 October 2016, and did not feature a reunion.
 The network provided one-on-one interviews with the cast via their Facebook pages, following the final episode.